-Watch our video, Frequently Asked Questions on stem cell therapy and Parkinson’s Disease:
+Watch our video, 5 Things to Know about stem cell therapy and Parkinson’s Disease:

 Stem cell treatment at Okyanos is a minimally invasive, same-day outpatient procedure.
 Though recovery can and does vary from patient to patient, our protocols are designed and carried out with the goal of keeping “downtime” to a minimum.
 A general overview of the procedure is as follows: